TsaiHao/MyBlogs/source/_posts/Android-Reverse-Engineering-Workflow.md

 1882:    const-string v2, "Failed to set playback params"
 ```

-So, `J1.S` is obfuscated name for `androidx.media3.exoplayer.audio.DefaultAudioSink`.
+So, `J1.S` is the obfuscated name for `androidx.media3.exoplayer.audio.DefaultAudioSink`.

 #### 2. compare input parameters and return values

 The most efficient way to identify a smali function is to compare its input parameters and return value with candidate java functions.
+It's rather useful when the target class has been located or search range has been narrowed down.

 For example, if we have a function: